19 destinations that defined 2019

 Places evoke all kinds of emotions as they experience growth, improvement, renewal and sometimes devastating setbacks.

-Tenacity stands out as a defining characteristic for many of the places that spoke to us this year in travel.
+Tenacity stands out as a defining characteristic for many of the spots that spoke to us this year in travel.
 And there's always space for dreaming big and embracing fantasy.
 Here are 19 destinations worth looking back on as 2019 draws to a close:

 Rural Italy